Biography

 And so Sébastien Ogier joined the very select club of world champions – the third French driver to have done so.
 At this point he set himself what was perhaps an even more daunting goal: defending his position as leader, and it was indeed a hard-fought season’s victory which was assured on Rally Catalonia 2014 after he beat off the challenge of his increasingly tough rivals.
 With 8 wins out of the 13 rallies contested, he became the eighth driver to secure more than one title.

-These statistics speak for themselves, but they were added to in 2015, when Sebastien Ogier raced his Polo R WRC to victory on eight occasions between Monaco and Wales, taking the title in Australia with three rounds to spare.
+These statistics speak for themselves, but they were added to in 2015, when Sebastien Ogier raced his Polo R WRC to victory on eight occasions on all surfaces between Monaco and Wales, taking the title in Australia with three rounds to spare.
+He continued to add to his record in 2016 and won again, securing his fourth title and equaling Juka Kankkunen and Tommi Mäkinen.

-For his first rally with his new car, Sébastien Ogier immediately clinched a win on the iconic Rally Monte-Carlo.
-He set another success during the 2017 season, this time in Portugal where he equalled Markku Alén's record of five wins and reached the 40 WRC wins mark.
-Producing a very consistent season, he achieved the feat of taking the title with a second different manufacturer and within a private team.
 He managed to take the same success the following year, as he started the championship with his sixth win in Monte-Carlo, the fifth in a row, which was a new record.
 Also victorious in Mexico, ten years after making his world championship debut and taking his first Junior win on this rally, and in Corsica and Wales, he battled up until the very end of the championship for a historically contested title against Ott Tänak and Thierry Neuville, eventually being crowned on the final day of action of the season.

 In 2019, Sébastien Ogier returned to Citroën, as he decided to take up a new challenge with the C3 WRC.
-He continued his victorious series in Monte-Carlo equaling the record of wins on the legendary event.
+He continued his victorious series in Monte-Carlo equalling the record of wins on the legendary event.
 He won again in Mexico and Turkey, but had to settle with third in the championship as Ott Tänak clinched a maiden title.

 Since 2020, he has been defending the colours of Toyota.
 Although shortened by the health crisis, their first common season was synonymous with new successes with two wins and a title acquired at the end of the final event, in Monza.
-Together, they began the 2021 championship with another historic moment, that of a record victory at Rallye Monte-Carlo, the eighth one there in Sébastien Ogier's whole career.
+Together, they began the 2021 championship with another historic moment, that of a record victory at Monte-Carlo Rally, the eighth one there in Sébastien Ogier's whole career.
 After four more wins, including a first one in Croatia and Kenya, he clinched a superb eighth title as his last full season in the WRC and his partnership with Julien Ingrassia concluded.

 2024